T-tail: Disadvantages

-The aircraft may be prone to deep stall at high angles of attack, when airflow over the tailplane and elevators is blanked by the wings.
+The aircraft may be prone to deep stall (or super stall) at high angles of attack, when airflow over the tailplane and elevators is blanked by the wings.
 The American McDonnell F-101 Voodoo jet fighter suffered from this problem, as did the British Gloster Javelin, Hawker Siddeley Trident and BAC One-Eleven.
 A stick-pusher can be fitted to deal with this problem.

 For propeller aircraft, a T-tail configuration may reduce pitch control effectiveness if the elevators are outside the propeller slipstream.

 The vertical stabilizer must be made stronger (and therefore heavier) to support the weight of the tailplane.
 (However other factors may make the T-tail smaller and lighter, see Advantages above.)

 A T-tail produces a strong nose-down pitching moment in sideslip.

-T-tails can cause flutter, such as with the Lockheed C-141 Starlifter.
+T-tails can cause aeroelastic flutter, as seen on the Lockheed C-141 Starlifter.
 The fuselage must be made stiffer to counteract this.

 Many large aircraft can have the fin and rudder fold to reduce height in hangars, however this generally isn't feasible or useful if there is a T-tail.

 The T-tail configuration can also cause maintenance problems.
 The control runs to the elevators are more complex, and the surfaces are more difficult to inspect from the ground.
 The loss of Alaska Airlines Flight 261 was attributed to improper maintenance of the T-tail.
 T-tails can be harder to inspect or maintain, due to their height.

 Adoption

-The T-tail can be found often found on military transport aircraft, such as the Airbus A400M and the Boeing C-17 Globemaster III.
+The T-tail can often be found on military transport aircraft, such as the Airbus A400M, the Boeing C-17 Globemaster III and the Embraer C-390 Millenium.
 It was used in the 1950s by combat aircraft such as the Gloster Javelin, McDonnell F-101 Voodoo, and Lockheed F-104 Starfighter interceptors, and on the Blackburn Buccaneer attack aircraft.

-T-tails are often used on regional airliners and business jets.
-In the 1960s, several passenger jets with rear-fuselage-mounted engines featured T-tails, such as the BAC One-Eleven, the Vickers VC10, the McDonnell Douglas DC-9, the Boeing 727, the Fokker F28 Fellowship, and the Russian Ilyushin Il-62 and Tupolev Tu-154.
+T-tails are often used on regional airliners and business aircraft, especially when rear-fuselage-mounted turbofan engines are used.

+In the 1960s, T-tails were used on the BAC One-Eleven, Vickers VC10, McDonnell Douglas DC-9, Boeing 727, Fokker F28 Fellowship, Ilyushin Il-62 and Tupolev Tu-154.
 It has been used by the Gulfstream family since the Grumman Gulfstream II.
 It has been used by the Learjet family since their first aircraft, the Learjet 23.
+It has also been used by the Embraer's Phenom 100, Phenom 300 and Legacy/Praetor business jet families.

-In the 1970s it was used on the McDonnell Douglas MD-80, and the Russian freighter Ilyushin Il-76, as well as the twin turboprop Beechcraft Super King Air.
+In the 1970s, it was used on the McDonnell Douglas MD-80 and Ilyushin Il-76, as well as the twin turboprop Beechcraft Super King Air.
 In the 1980s it was used on the Fokker 100 and the British Aerospace 146.